- What benefits could I claim?

 It doesn’t matter whether or not you have a diagnosis.
 What matters is how your mental health problem affects you.
 If it prevents you from taking care of yourself without help or from getting around safely, you may qualify for a disability benefit.

 Laura might not consider herself disabled because she is physically healthy.
-However, her mental ill-health is stopping her from taking care of herself, so she could be eligible for a disability benefit.
+However, her mental ill-health is stopping her from taking care of herself so that she could be eligible for a disability benefit.

 Benefits if you have a disability